Tell-Tale Watermarks for Explanatory Reasoning in Synthetic Media Forensics: Methodology

 where $\Delta\varphi \in \mathbb{R}$ is a user-defined angular shift specifying the default hue rotation.
 The division by $2\pi$ converts an angle measured in radians into a fraction of a full cycle, whereas the modulo operation restricts the hue value to the interval $[0, 1]$.
 The lightness channel is defined as

-The division by $\sqrt{2}$ scales $\varrho$ from $[0, \sqrt{2}]$ to $[0, 1]$, so that the centre ($\varrho=0$) attains maximum brightness ($l=1$) and the corners ($\varrho=\sqrt{2}$) approach minimum brightness ($l=0$).
+The division by $\sqrt{2}$ scales $\varrho$ from $[0, \sqrt{2}]$ to $[0, 1]$, so that the center ($\varrho=0$) attains maximum brightness ($l=1$) and the corners ($\varrho=\sqrt{2}$) approach minimum brightness ($l=0$).
 The saturation channel is set as a constant value $s (\bar{x}, \bar{y}) = 1$.
-Finally, the photometric watermark is obtained by combining the hue, lightness and saturation channels and converting them to RGB colour space
+Finally, the photometric watermark is obtained by combining the hue, lightness and saturation channels and converting them into RGB colour space

 \paragraph*{Geometric Watermark} A geometric watermark is constructed as a wave interference pattern whose behaviour under geometric transformations (rotation, translation, scaling, shear) is regular and quantifiable.
 In particular, it is formed by the interference of two sinusoidal waves along the horizontal and vertical axes, with oscillatory frequency increasing radially from the centre.
 Let $\varrho(x, y)$ denote the radial distance from the centre, obtained by converting the normalised coordinates into polar form.
 The spatial frequency is specified as